AgarwalConsulting/Go-Training/challenges/basic.md

   - for every number divisible by 5 print "Buzz" instead
   - for numbers divisible by 3 & 5 print "FizzBuzz"

-## 1. Lab: Loops/Strings
+## 1. Input from user

 Have the user enter a string, then loop through the string to generate a new string in which every character is duplicated, e.g., "hello" => "hheelllloo".

 Test with "世界" as input.

-## 2. Write a function to generate fibonacci series for a given n
+## 2. Write a function to generate 'n' numbers from fibonacci series

 ## 3. Write a function to find factorials for a given n

-## 4. Lab: Loops
+## 4. Prime Numbers

 * Loop through the numbers from 2 to 25 and print out which numbers are prime, and for those numbers which are not prime numbers, you should print them as a product of two factors
 * Remember that prime = no divisors other than 1 and itself